Monday, August 31, 2009

 My name is Maria Kallman and here's a little about me and kayaking that I realized recently when work obligations forced me to take a break from boating.

 The sensation of floating and gliding on water, combined with the exhilaration of facing challenges both as an individual in my boat and with a group as a team is, for me, the definition of true joy.
+This sport is full of power, self-discovery, challenge, and gratification.

 I grew up racing slalom, and while it brought me all over Europe for five summers when I was younger, competing eventually caused me to associate kayaking with pain from ongoing injuries, nervousness, and sometimes even failure if I didn't achieve a goal I'd set for myself.
 As you might imagine, this was not a very fun relationship with kayaking.
-While I wouldn't trade this past for anything because I learned the technical skills that allow me to run hard rapids with style (some of the time) and I got to travel to places many tourists never go, I believe that I've found a much more sustainable, healthy and fun pursuit in running creeks and rivers
+While I wouldn't trade this past for anything because I learned the technical skills that allow me to run hard rapids with style (some of the time) and I got to travel to places many tourists never go, I believe that I've found a much more sustainable, healthy and fun pursuit in running creeks and rivers.
+Whatever you choose as your passion, in whatever realm, there's no better feeling than using your entire body, all your senses, and the power of logic to solve a problem, whether it's running rapids, climbing rocks or mountains, or navigating a mountain bike trail.
+It really forces you to live in the present moment.

 I do still love to try to paddle fast though, and I started to dabble in creek racing last year which has been fun and humbling.
 But nowadays I paddle for the enjoyment of the intimacy with the river and friends, not to win races.
 If I race, it's the process of racing that counts more than the end result.
 The only race I did this year was the Gore race, details below!
 Enjoy.